bradwbonn/rsync-checkpoint/README.md

 * Input validation needed for numerous user-entry fields
 * Currently only 10 relationships are supported per account
 * IPv6 not supported yet
+* Non-unicode character path names are not supported at this time.